ElderMael/codexarcana-blog/content/blog/devops-interview-faq/index.md

 Is because of this that I seasonally take interviews at different companies and startups.
 I think I have been doing this for at least 8 years since I got out of my first tech lead position.

+Now, interviewing is hard and very broken in our industry, many companies have tried to solve it, but they are mostly doing the same thing with different flavors.
+You can see the patterns of course and books like "Cracking the Code Interview" exist for a reason.

+I have been working on SRE/DevOps roles for at least 5 years now and here are very common sections and some sort of explanation of such and frequently asked questions as well as follow-up questions.

 ## Programming Section

 Around 70% of the interviews I took had a programming section.
-These
+This is not surprising because most SRE/DevOps roles do require programming knowledge.

 ### Take Home Assignment